 Fill weight is a measure of how many grams of down is inside your jacket.
 This is where it gets a bit complicated.
 Jacket warmth depends on both the fill power and the fill weight.
 This can make it quite hard to compare the warmth of down jackets with different fill powers.
 That said, when you’re comparing between high quality down (e.g. between 650FP and 750FP), fill weight will give you the best indication of how warm each jacket will be.

-It very much depends on the fill power of the down.
+It depends on the fill power of the down.
 As geese have larger feathers, they generally produce higher fill power down which is more expensive.
 The best quality duck down is around 650FP whereas the highest quality goose down can sometimes reach 900FP (but only in very rare circumstances).
-All the down we use is ethically sourced and certified by the Responsible Down Standard as meeting the highest standards of animal welfare.

 Box wall and stitch-through are different types of baffle construction.
-Down jackets are made with lots of baffles, separate compartments that hold the down in place and stop it migrating (sinking to the bottom).
+Down jackets are made with lots of baffles, separate compartments that hold the down in place and stop it migrating.

 Stitch-through means exactly what it sounds like: each baffle has been stitched all the way through the jacket fabric (like in the picture above).
 Stitch-through construction is the lightest and the most compressible, but it can create cold spots along the lines of the stitching.